o1-labs/rfcs/0008-zkvm-keccak.md

 ##### AND

-In the current [Keccak PoC](https://www.notion.so/minaprotocol/Keccak-gadget-PoC-PRD-59b024bce9d5441c8a00a0fcc9b356ae), AND was performed taking advantage of the following equivalence:

-$$ a + b = XOR(a, b) + 2\cdot AND(a, b)$$

-That means, adding two bits is equivalent to their exclusive OR, plus the carry term in the case both are $1$.
-This equation can be generalized for arbitrary length bitstrings to constraint the AND operation for 64-bit values, using generic operations (addition, multiplication by constant) and the above representation of XORs.
-With this definition, one can check that the AND of two expanded inputs corresponds to the terms in the $4n+1$-th positions.
+Note that the AND of two expanded inputs corresponds to the terms in the $4n+1$-th positions.
 Meaning that $shift_1/2$ gives the expand value of the conjugation operation.
 The AND operation can be constrained making use of `Xor64` and `Reset64` explained above, with no further constraints. `Xor64` is used to obtain `left+right`, and then `Reset64` provides the expanded result of AND in the witnesses `reset1`.

 <center>